iggyk/version-sandbox/README.md

 This will publish a "canary" release to npm, bumping the patch version.

-Assuming the version being `1.0.0` at the moment of execution, the script will create an alpha version with a bumped `patch`, resulting in `1.0.1-alpha.1+...` followed by commit SHA [^1].
+Assuming the version being `1.0.0` at the moment of execution, the script will create an alpha version with a bumped `patch`, resulting in `1.0.1-alpha.1+...` followed by commit SHA.

-When run again, it will only increment the `-alpha.N...` version and update the SHA.
+When run again, it will only increment the `-alpha.N...` version and update the SHA. *It should be noted that npm ignores the `+SHA` part in version list; how does artifactory behave with such versions is something to be investigated yet*

 ### Publishing a pre-relase minor
 Works in the similar manner to pre-release patch.